OlehKulykov/LzmaSDKObjC/README.md

 [![Build Status](https://travis-ci.org/OlehKulykov/LzmaSDKObjC.svg?branch=master)](https://travis-ci.org/OlehKulykov/LzmaSDKObjC)

 It's not yet another wrapper around C part of the [LZMA SDK] with all it's limitations.
 Based on C++ [LZMA SDK] version 15.14 (1514 - latest for now) and patched for iOS & Mac OS platforms.
+Can be used with Swift and Objective-C.

 ### Description
 ----------------